Why offices are a key asset for performance ?

 Many studies focus on reducing the reported symptoms attributed to Sick Building Syndrome (SBS) as a result of improved outdoor air supply.
 SBS is a syndrome describing a combination of medically unexplained symptoms or diseases associated with a built environment.
 According to research conducted by Wargocki and Wyonfor each reduction in reported symptoms of SBS, a 1.1% increase in productivity can follow.
 Meanwhile, a study of schoolchildren in classrooms with operable windows found results 7 to 8% higher than those obtained with fixed windows, indicating the effect of fresh air on performance.

 In schools, it was found that students in well-lit classes scored 15% higher on average than those in classes with little or no daylight.
 The design of daylighting has also been linked to a 15% reduction in office absenteeism and improved school attendance.
-Other studies have also reported an increase in productivity from 2.8% to 20% due to increased lighting levels.

 Extreme temperatures have been found to have a negative impact on productivity.
 According to an analysis by David Wyon, there is a 46% reduction in speed and accuracy at temperatures above 24ºC.